 The Professional Development Fund is funded by the BOM this year the board helped to fund staff members undertaking Masters research in Education as well as other post graduate work.
 Staff were also supported and carried out training in a wide range of areas.
 The board hopes to expand this fund in future years.

-English classes for Parents, art classes for parents, teaching your child to read workshop
+English classes for Parents, teaching your child to read workshop

 Olympic handball team set up and competed in five blitzes.